Windscribe/wstunnel/README.md

 4. To build ios framework Run `gomobile bind -target ios/arm64 -o proxy.xcframework` This builds platform specific libraries and bindings from exported functions.
 5. Exported binding are used by the host app.

-## What to do next
-1. Test , test and test more.
-2. Implement Ws tunnel protocol for iOS.